POP303U/material/README.md

 ./install
 ```

+It is not recommended to mix and match this with other rices / distros since it will break 99.9% of the time because of package conflicts / clashing configuration paths.

 ### Updating
 To update material you will need to pull the latest changes from github and restore the configs by doing -